hectwilliams/Architecture/README.md

   -Werror=implicit-function-declaration

-    Warnings of attempted usage of functions not yet declared are treated as errors
+    Compiler warns of functions not yet declared and elevates those warning to errors

   -emit-obj